-As network survivability plays critical role in the network design, a number of recovery schemes have been proposed in the scope of the MPLS over OTN architecture.
-They are based on two general concepts: single layer survivability [1, 2], where recovery mechanisms are implemented only in the MPLS layer and multilayer survivability [1, 3, 4], where recovery is employed both in the MPLS and the optical layer.
-The multilayer survivability has the advantage over the single layer approach in faster and simpler recovery from physical link failures but it is considered to consume more optical layer resources [1, 4].
+As network survivability plays a critical role in the network design, a number of recovery schemes have been proposed in the scope of the MPLS over OTN.
+They are based on two general concepts: single layer survivability [2], [3], where recovery mechanisms are implemented only in the MPLS layer and multilayer survivability [2], [4], [5], where recovery is employed both in the MPLS and the optical layer.
+The multilayer survivability has the advantage over the single layer approach in faster and simpler recovery from physical link failures, but it is considered to consume more optical layer resources [2], [4].
 This is because with multilayer recovery each network layer reserves some spare resources for rerouting of affected paths, so multiple spare capacity pools are provided, each dedicated to a particular layer.
-On the other hand, single layer recovery requires more resources from the MPLS layer what may negatively affect the total network configuration cost, as these resources are more expensive than the resources of the optical layer.
+On the other hand, single layer recovery requires more resources from the MPLS layer what may negatively affect the total network configuration cost as these resources are more expensive than the resources of the optical layer.

-In this paper we present the design of a survivable MPLS over Optical Transport Network (OTN) as an integer linear programming (ILP) optimization problem.
+In this paper we present the design of a survivable MPLS over Optical Transport Network as an integer linear programming (ILP) optimization problem.
 Our objective is to minimize the amount of network resources used with a given network configuration.
 There are implemented different methods for spare capacity allocation (SCA) with the single- and multilayer survivability to reroute disrupted traffic.
-The planning process for SCA is based on two approaches to the MPLS over OTN configuration: the sequential one, where the MPLS layer and the optical layer are planned separately and the integrated one, where the whole network is designed in one step.
-The aspects of spare capacity planning and sequential/integrated approaches to network configuration are related to the design of multilayer network architectures and contribute to efficient network configuration in terms of resources usage.
-The objective of this work is to consider both these aspects in the context of a network optimization problem and to investigate their impact on network resource savings.
+The planning process for SCA is based on two approaches to network configuration: the sequential one, where the MPLS layer and the optical layer are planned separately and the integrated one, where the whole network is designed in one step.
+The aspects of spare capacity planning and sequential/integrated approaches to network configuration are related to the design of multilaver network architectures and contribute to efficient network configuration in terms of resources usage.
+The objective of this work is to consider both these aspects in the context of network optimization and to investigate their impact on network resource savings.
 A set of MPLS over OTN configurations is implemented, where a particular SCA method is combined with a particular configuration approach demonstrating their relative importance to the overall network design in terms of network resource consumption and configuration cost.
+Despite focusing on specific multilayer network architecture, the collected results show clearly some general tendencies, which make them useful within the overall context of any multilayer network design.

-The rest of this paper is organized as follows: Section II presents different SCA methods for the single- and multilayer survivability implementation.
-Section III describes two approaches to the MPLS over OTN configuration: sequential and integrated and explains their impact on the network resource usage.
+The rest of this paper is organized as follows: Section II presents different SCA methods for the single- and the multilayer survivability implementation.
+Section III describes two approaches to the MPLS over OTN design: sequential and integrated and explains their impact on the network resource usage.
 We precise the objectives to be realized with respect to these problems and explain how our work extends the previous studies.
 In Section IV we define a framework for the survivable MPLS over OTN design.
 We present algorithms for different spare capacity planning options, define a cost model to be included into the optimization procedure and give exact ILP formulations for the considered problems.
 Section V concludes with the analysis of the obtained results.